tasdikrahman/spaceShooter/README.md

 ### For `Windows`

-- Download the prebuilt `zip file` [from here](https://github.com/prodicus/spaceShooter/releases/download/v0.0.2/spaceShooter-v0.0.2_windows.zip) and extract the file to your preferred destination by using [7-zip](http://www.7-zip.org/download.html) or [winzip](http://www.winzip.com/prod_down.html) or any other similar program of your choice.
+- Download the prebuilt `zip file` [for Windows from here](https://github.com/prodicus/spaceShooter/releases/latest) and extract the file to your preferred destination by using [7-zip](http://www.7-zip.org/download.html) or [winzip](http://www.winzip.com/prod_down.html) or any other similar program of your choice.
 - Run the executable named `spaceShooter` inside the extracted file.

 ### For `MAC OS X`